chrisgrieser/nvim-rulebook/README.md

 ```

 ## Usage
-You can use the commands via lua functions:
+You can use the commands via Lua functions:

 ```lua
 require("rulebook").ignoreRule()